akbarak22/Dragon-Real-Estate/README.md

 # Dragon-Real-Estate
-Determine the price of the house using
+Determine the price of the house using 13 feature